Mohannad20/Ps-React/README.md

-# Some Simple projects using React :FaReact:
+# Some simple projects using React